nkorsakov-tw/qa.md/test-plan.md

 ### Edge cases

-- Try to test the restrictions of system which can be unconsidered from the developer's side.
-The error might appear in the case when you make something unusual.
+- Try to test the limits of system which can be unconsidered from the developer's side to set appropriate restrictions.
+The error might appear in the case when you make something unusual and even crazy.

 **Example:**

-Create 20 discounts and observe how it will work in the POS.
+- Create 20 discounts and observe how it will work in the POS.
 Would the discounts available, how they will be placed in the discount list?
-Assign 10 modifiers for one article to check
+- Assign 10 modifiers for one article to check that it will be decently displayed.
-On the page of the subscriptions, select more than 100 screens.
+- On the page of the subscriptions, select more than 100 screens.
 Check which price would be displayed.